Raptor831/6-4-KerbolSystem/README.md

 This is a bit more of a "gamey" RSS config.
 When used with select Realism Overhaul (ROV) mods it will end up feeling a lot like stock KSP while giving you the RSS-style gameplay.
 You'll need roughly 7.5km/s to get to Kerbin orbit.

 Updated by Raptor831.
 Original work by regex.
+Additional work done by Paul Kingtiger.
 Includes Kerbin PQS adjustments by Lack and tweaks to KSC's position by White Owl.

 This mod is public domain.